GhidraDragon/ghidra/README.md

 You go here https://github.com/nationalsecurityagency then download the lateset release.

-Then you need to make sure Java runtime is installed, since Ghidra's UI is in Java. https://www.java.com/en/download/manual.jsp
+Then you need to make sure Java runtime is installed, since Ghidra's UI is rendered by JVM (Java Virtual Machine). https://www.java.com/en/download/manual.jsp

 Then you open ./ghidraRun